Yuvashish/Automated-Bot-Detection-and-Client-Verification-Gateway/README.md

 **Automated Bot Detection and Client Verification Gateway** project is a custom Web Application Firewall (WAF) layer designed to protect backend services against automated attacks (like credential stuffing, scraping, and DDoS) without degrading performance or relying on intrusive visual CAPTCHAs

 I built a lightweight security gateway that acts as a gatekeeper in front of sensitive API endpoints.
 Instead of asking users to click on traffic lights, it uses invisible Proof-of-Work crypto challenges and JS fingerprinting to force automated bots to spend expensive CPU cycles before gaining access.
-It backs this up with sub-millisecond Redis rate-limiting and anomaly detection to automatically block suspicious traffic patterns."
+It backs this up with sub-millisecond Redis rate-limiting and anomaly detection to automatically block suspicious traffic patterns.

 **Tech Stack:** Java (Spring Boot), Redis, PostgreSQL, Docker, Hashlib/Crypto libraries.